bitrise-io/envman/README.md

 ## How does it work?

-`envman` will run the command you specify with the environments found in it's environment store.
+`envman` will run the command you specify with the environments found in its environment store.

 When you add a new key-value pair with `envman add` it stores the key and value in an `.envstore` file in the current